dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 </div>
 <br>

-I measured the dimensions of the room where I did these measurements.
-I estimated it was 31m³.
+I measured the dimensions of the room where I did these measurements, arriving at an estimated volume of 31m³.
 From this, I computed the CADR for each purifier and speed as **CADR = 31×(1-b)**.
 This gives the following table of CADR rates.

 <div class="fixed">
 <table>